elaforge/karya/doc/overview.md

 call to `f` with two arguments.
 The first word is allowed to have any non-space characters in it, so `5( 4 'hi'` is a call to `5(`.

-Details on the syntax are in in "Derive.TrackLang".
+Details on the syntax are in in 'Derive.TrackLang'.

 [ explanation of the standard derivation from a high level point of view ] [ then put language ref style stuff ]